-In May 2009, we were awarded an indefinite delivery/indefinite quantity (IDIQ) contract to deliver our Tac-Eye LT[®] display system to the Air Force's Battlefield Airman Program.
+In May 2009, we were awarded a contract to deliver our Tac-Eye LT® display system to the Air Force's Battlefield Airman Program.
 The system has been developed over the last five years with support from various US military commands including the Air Force Research Laboratory, Natick Soldier Center and US Special Operations Command (USSOCOM).
-If the Air Force exercises all of its options under the contract, our revenues under the contract could equal \$2 million over the next 19 months.
+If the Air Force exercises all of its options under the contract, our revenues under the contract could equal \$2,000,000 over the next 19 months.

 In October 2008, we received approval of a \$640,000 government engineering program.
-We anticipate that the contract relating to this award will be executed and our work on the program will commence during 2009.
+We anticipate that the contract relating to this award will be executed and our work on the program will commence in early fall 2009.
 We expect the program to be completed in nine months.

-As of June 30, 2009 we had approximately \$2,728,000 in purchase orders for our defense-related, night vision drive electronics.
+As of August 31, 2009 we had approximately \$2,635,000 in purchase orders for our defense-related products and night vision drive electronics.
 Those purchase orders are generally non-cancelable.
-Work on those purchase orders is expected to commence in September 2009.
-Backorders for our Video Eyewear products as of June 30, 2009 were less than \$78,300, which is normal for this time of the year for our consumer product sales.
-Since March 31, 2009, our inventory and accounts payable have not changed materially but we expect them to increase further during the remainder of 2009.
+Work on those purchase orders is expected to commence in early September 2009.
+Backorders for our consumer Video Eyewear products as of August 31, 2009 were \$35,400, which is normal for this time of the year for our consumer product sales along with customer anticipation regarding are fall new product releases.
+We have an engineering program in progress with eventual gross billings of \$186,000 which is expected to be completed by October 2009.
+Since June 30, 2009, our inventory and accounts payable have not changed materially but we expect them to increase during the remainder of 2009 as a result of the seasonal ramp-up for our consumer products, subject to the continued extended support of our suppliers.

-We believe that the anticipated additional growth in sales from sales of our Video Eyewear should contribute to revenue growth for the remainder of 2009 and beyond.
-We believe that sales from our defense programs should also contribute to revenue growth for the remainder of 2009 and beyond.
-We anticipate that we will continue to experience increases in our sales and marketing, and general operating expenses throughout the remainder of 2009 and in 2010 but that they should not grow as a percentage of overall sales.
+We believe that if we succeed in raising the minimum gross proceeds from this offering, we will achieve anticipated additional growth in sales of our consumer Video Eyewear products and that our defense products should contribute to revenue growth for the remainder of 2009 and beyond.
+Subject to the closing of this offering, we also anticipate that we will continue to experience increases in our sales and marketing, and general operating expenses throughout the remainder of 2009 and in 2010 but that they should not grow as a percentage of overall sales.